rochus-keller/Gingko/Readme.md

 One idea is to replace the OS and display dependencies by a Qt (i.e. [LeanQt](https://github.com/rochus-keller/LeanQt/)) based plattform abstraction layer (as e.g. done for [Oberon System 3](https://github.com/rochus-keller/OberonSystem3)).

-To avoid confusions with the original project, this version of the VM is called "Ginko" instead of "Maiko"[^1].
+To avoid confusions with the original project, this version of the VM is called "Gingko" (in reference to [Ginkgo](https://en.wikipedia.org/wiki/Ginkgo)) instead of "Maiko"[^1].

 #### Status on 2024-10-04